 Squash is a hearty fall and winter vegetable that tastes great in a wide range of dishes.
 The problem is if you've been blessed this year with a large, late-season harvest.
 You might be looking at your bounty and wondering how in the world you're going to eat it before it goes bad.
 Luckily, there's a way to help your seasonal squash last longer, and it doesn’t require special equipment or a lot of effort.

-It may sound too good to be true, but it’s a real, easy, and effective process.
+It may sound too good to be true, but it’s a really easy and effective process.
 All you have to do is cure your squash.
 Not sure how it works or how to get started?
 You’re in the right place because we have all the answers to help you learn how to cure and store squash.

 Mature squash will have the coloring associated with the type of squash you’re growing.
 Look for any spots that are uncharacteristically pale or green.
 The skin should also be hard enough that a gentle thump or flick shouldn’t leave a mark, although a harder pressure may still leave a bruise.